top of page

 Image showing a user driving the Ohmni ® telepresence robot using a Meta Quest 2 Virtual Reality headset.

-As the technical consultants and robot supplier for the project, we selected and deployed the robot, providing training to the Hastings Contemporary team on the robot capabilities; giving advice and instruction on driving technique, support with scheduling robot calls and advising on how to share a live telepresence call using Microsoft Teams or Zoom.
+As the technical consultants and robot supplier for the project, we selected and deployed the robot, providing training to the Hastings Contemporary team on the robot's capabilities; giving advice and instruction on driving techniques, support with scheduling robot calls, and advising on how to share a live telepresence call using Microsoft Teams or Zoom.
 A key requirement of any telepresence experience is the presence of a good Wi-Fi connection for the robot throughout the space it is operating.
-As part of out consultancy work on the project we installed additional Wi-Fi Mesh access points to enable the robot to remain connected in the galleries.
+As part of our consultancy work on the project, we installed additional Wi-Fi Mesh access points to enable the robot to remain connected in the galleries.

 Project video